Skorne/Portfolio/Reimbursement Ticketing System (project 1)/README.md

 ## Features

- - Employees can submit requests using a Client application on the front end
+ - Employees can submit tickets using a Client application on the front end
- - Financial managers can login and approve/deny requests
+ - Financial managers can login and approve/deny tickets
- - The site will persist the data related to those requests in a PostgreSQL database
+ - The site will persist the data related to those tickets in a PostgreSQL database

 To-Do: